MrSinho/sidera/docs/src/_quick-install.md

-## How to use gaia-universe-model application
+## How to use sidera application

 See the guide at [docs/application-tutorial.md](application-tutorial.md)

 ![](https://img.shields.io/badge/SIDERA%20|%20SINHO%20SOFTWORKS-3CFADC?style=for-the-badge&logo=&logoColor=white&labelColor=990042)
 [![](https://img.shields.io/badge/GitHub_repository-3CFADC?style=for-the-badge&logo=github&logoColor=black)](https://github.com/mrsinho/sidera)

+---

+© 2024 Anas Boustani.
+All rights reserved.

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+All trademarks and registered trademarks appearing on this website are the property of their respective owners.